Mongol invasions of Vietnam: Campaign

 The Yuan were successful in the early phases of the invasion, occupying and looting the Đại Việt capital.

-In January 1288, as Omar's fleet passed through the Ha Long Bay to join Toghon's forces in Vạn Kiếp (modern-day Hải Dương province), followed by Zhang Wenhu's supply fleet, the Vietnamese navy under prince Trần Khánh Dư attacked and destroyed Wenhu's fleet.
+In January 1288, as Omar's fleet passed through the Ha Long Bay to join Toghon's forces in Vạn Kiếp, followed by Zhang Wenhu's supply fleet, the Vietnamese navy under prince Trần Khánh Dư attacked and destroyed Wenhu's fleet.
 The Yuan land army under Toghon and naval fleet under Omar, both already in Vạn Kiếp, were unaware of the loss of their supply fleet.
 Despite that, in February 1288 Toghon ordered to attack the Vietnamese forces.
 Toghon returned to the capital Thăng Long to loot food, while Omar destroyed king Trần Thái Tông's tomb in Thái Bình.

 Due to a lack of food supplies, Toghon and Omar's army retreated from Thăng Long to their fortified main base in Vạn Kiếp northeast of Hanoi on 5 March 1288.
 They planned to withdraw from Đại Việt but waited for the supplies to arrive before departing.
-As food supplies ran low and their position became untenable, on 30 March 1288 Toghon ordered a retreat to China.
+As food supplies ran low and their position became untenable, on the 30th March 1288 Toghon ordered a retreat to China.
 He boarded a large warship while Prince Hưng Đạo, aware of the Yuan retreat, prepared to attack.
 The Vietnamese destroyed bridges and roads and created traps along the route of the retreating Yuan army.
-They pursued Toghon's forces to Lạng Sơn, where on April 10, Toghon himself was struck by a poisoned arrow, and was forced to abandon his ship and avoid highways as he was escorted back through the forests to Siming in Guangxi, China by his few remaining troops.
+They pursued Toghon's forces to Lạng Sơn, where on April 10th, Toghon himself was struck by a poisoned arrow, and was forced to abandon his ship and avoid highways as he was escorted back through the forests to Siming in Guangxi, China by his few remaining troops.
 Most of Toghon's land force were killed or captured.
 Meanwhile, the Yuan fleet commanded by Omar was retreating through the Bạch Đằng river.